-The practice meets the statutory requirements of the Health &
+The practice meets the statutory requirements

 Statutory requirements exist, making risk assessments in health and safety and COSHH, mandatory on all businesses.
 Practices should undertake risk assessments and manage perceived risks from this process.
 If you employ 5 or more people, then your risk assessment must be recorded in writing.